Firm|Attorneys|Practice Areas|Events|News|Careers|Contact Us

 • Successfully defended an international Fortune 500 manufacturer in an SEC inquiry and private securities class action arising from widely publicized reports alleging insider trading by senior executives.

-• Successfully represented record labels in contract litigation involving popular recording artists, including Luther Vandross, George Michael, Barbara Streisand, Boston, Michael Jackson, The Beastie Boys, Moby Grape, Pearl Jam, The Estate of Leonard Bernstein, Destiny's Child and others.
+• Successfully represented record labels in contract litigation involving popular recording artists, including Luther Vandross, George Michael, Barbra Streisand, Boston, Michael Jackson, The Beastie Boys, Moby Grape, Pearl Jam, The Estate of Leonard Bernstein, Destiny's Child and others.

 • Won significant jury verdict for senior officers of a dot com in non-compete and compensation litigation with their former employer, including an award of punitive damages.